Unusual behavior on your Litmus account

 If there are multiple people using the same login details to access Litmus, this behavior (regular signing in from different computers, different locations, etc.) will cause the unusual behavior security alert to trigger.

 To ensure that your account is protected—and that you’re getting the optimal use out of your Litmus account—each user on your account will need their own Litmus login.
-If you’re an Account Holder or Admin, you can simply add new users to your account via the link in the alert to ensure that each user has their own unique login.
+If you’re an Account Holder or Admin, you can add new users to your account via the link in the alert to ensure that each user has their own unique login.
 Full Users and Read-Only Users should reach out to their Account Holder for assistance.

 If you’ve already reached your plan’s user allowance, Account Holders and Admins will be prompted to upgrade to the next plan type.
 Alternatively, they can remove existing users to free up seats before adding new users.